AlainParadis/HEAL610/lit-review.md

 <h2 class="center-text">Background</h2>

-> Context informing the problem of practice – personal, institutional, and geographical
-> Rationale for your literature choices (especially if from popular sources)

 ### What is WIL?

 Though definitions of WIL vary broadly in the literature, Work-Integrated Learning is an educational approach which is a part of experiential learning that integrates academic learning with practical experience in a professional setting.
 It is designed to bridge the gap between theory and practice, enabling students to develop industry-relevant skills.
 WIL can take various forms, including but not limited to co-op programs, internships, apprenticeships, clinical placements, research partnerships, and project-based work.
 These experiences may be paid or unpaid, required or optional, and can occur at different points within a program of study.
 They can occur on-campus or off.
 The defining feature is that it contributes to students’ academic *and* professional development {% cite cewil_what_2021 %}, {% cite kay_emerging_2019 %}, {% cite mabungela_accelerating_2024 %}, {% cite sachs_2017_2017 %}, {% cite stirling_practical_2024 %}, {% cite wyonch_class_2023 %}.